haru li wdo

 artist, documentary photography

-Elizaveta Vdovina (Haru, they/them) Born in Moscow in 1993.
+haru li wdo (they/them, Elizaveta Vdovina) Born in Moscow in 1993.
 Studied at Moscow State University Philological Faculty, Department of Theoretical and Applied Linguistics.
 After graduating in 2015, Elizaveta began to study photography.
 In 2017, they completed professional retraining courses in photojournalism at Moscow State University, Faculty of Journalism.
 At the same time, they attended workshops in photography by internationally renowned photographers.
-The author's biggest influences are Collier Schorr, Alessandra Sanguinetti, Raymond Meeks, Vanessa Winship, and Joanna Piotrowska.
+The author's biggest influences are Stanley Greene, Collier Schorr, Raymond Meeks, Rineke Dijkstra.
 From 2017 to 2022, they studied at the Rodchenko Art School documentary photography workshop.

 Their work includes contemporary documentary photography and photo books exploring public through personal and their characters' identities within society.
 Central themes in Elizaveta's artistic practice are queerness, femininity, and adolescent sexuality in patriarchal communities.